akamai/NetStorageKit-Java/README.md

 # NetStorageKit (for Java)

+## Important
+Akamai does not maintain or regulate this package.
+While it can be incorporated to assist you in API use, Akamai Technical Support will not offer assistance and Akamai cannot be held liable if issues arise from its use.

+## Overview
 This library assists in the interaction with Akamai's NetStorage CMS API.
 The following CMS API Specs are available:

 * [FileStore-format](https://control.akamai.com/dl/customers/NS/NS_http_api_FS.pdf)